StonecoldLi/Revit2Reality_Project/README.md

 ### 1) 5.14
 - Abstract
-  - Collected the wireframe style buildings' data (Screenshot from the .rvt file) and architecture images in real life (part from https://www.kaggle.com/datasets/tompaulat/modern-architecture-100k-small-images) as the training dataset [About 1400 images for each datasets, by using the horizontally filpped data augmentation method].
-Using the sample code provided on Cycle-GAN Github, I got the final model after 200 times epoch (About 10 hours training on Nvidia-RTX3080).
+  - I have collected the wireframe style buildings' data (Screenshot from the .rvt file) and architecture images in real life (part from https://www.kaggle.com/datasets/tompaulat/modern-architecture-100k-small-images) as the training dataset [About 1400 images for each datasets, by using the horizontally filpped data augmentation method].
+Using the sample code provided on Cycle-GAN Github (officially coded by Junyan Zhu etc.), I got the final model after 200 times epoch (About 10 hours training on Nvidia-RTX3080).

 - Training Process